Rack 'Em Up

-Rack 'Em Up, released as The Hustler in Japan, is a 1987 pool arcade video game developed and published by Konami.
-It has two game types: 9-Ball and Rotation.
+Rack 'Em Up, released as in Japan, is a 1987 pool video game developed and published by Konami for arcades.
+It features two distinct game types: 9-Ball and Rotation, played by a person resembling Tom Cruise.

+Rack 'Em Up was made available in Microsoft's Game Room service in May 2010.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in June 2026.

-Reception & Legacy
+Reception

 In Japan, Game Machine listed The Hustler on their January 1, 1988 issue as being the ninth most-successful table arcade unit of the month.

-Rack 'Em Up was made available by Microsoft for its Game Room service for the Xbox 360 and Games for Windows – Live in May 2010.